dfsp-spirit/meshlearn/README.md

 ## Development

+Note: This is structured like a python module, but the code should be treated as a very specific application, I guess.
+It's just convenient for me to have it in a model to re-use some data loading stuff.

 ### Development setup for Ubuntu 20.04 LTS

 We highly recommend to work in a `conda` environment, especially when using `tensorflow-gpu` instead of the CPU-version `tensorflow`: